sdhEmily/Arkenaline/readme.md

 How to update
 -------------
 If you have already been using Adrenaline, simply open Adrenaline.vpk as zip file and copy all modules from sce_module to ux0:app/PSPEMUCFW/sce_module.
+Alternatively, use "System update" from XMB and follow instructions.

 How to install
 --------------